jielin1234/Kubernetes_Journey/Containers.md

 	- Since the image are already working when the developer built it and the ops are not modifying it, it will continue to work the same way when deploying in production.

 - Now we have our application packaged into a Docker Container, how do we run it in production ?
 What if the application relies on other containers such as db or messaging services or backend services ?
 What if number of users increase/decrease and we need to scale the application ?
 	- We will need an underlying platform w/ a set of resources and capabilities.
 The platform needs to orchestrate the connectivity between the containers and auto scale up/down based on the load.
-The whole process of auto deploying and manging containers is called Container Orchestration
+The whole process of auto deploying and manging containers is called Container Orchestration.
+Next, lets hop on to [[Container Orchestration]]
-- Next, learn on Container orchestration
+	-